NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`pid`** uint64

-Process ID, zero is used for rolled-up processes.
+Process ID, zero is used for rolled-up samples (see below at "Rolledup").

 #### **`ppid`** uint64